-Roller coasters are the stars of any amusement park.
+Roller coasters are the classic carnival rides of any amusement park.
 But did you know there are many different types?

 If you’re new to the world of amusement rides—or you want to know which roller coaster fits your park or event—this easy guide will help.